Sodium in biology: Sodium-potassium pump

 Here is a hand-drawn depiction of a membrane bound sodium-potassium pump and sodium and potassium ion channels can be seen along with the directed movement of the ions indicated by arrows.

 The sodium-potassium pump works with the sodium and potassium leak channels to maintain the membrane potential between the cell and the extracellular space.
-Sodium moves down the concentration gradient from the cytosol into the extracellular matrix.
-Potassium moves down its concentration gradient from the extracellular matrix into the cytosol.
-In order to maintain the membrane potential, the sodium-potassium pump acts as a form of direct active transport where the hydrolysis of ATP to ADP and an inorganic phosphate at the P-type ATPase moves 3 potassium ions back out of the cell and 2 sodium ions into the cell.
+Sodium moves down a concentration gradient from the extracellular fluid into the cytosol through leak channels.
+Potassium moves down its concentration gradient from the cytosol into the extracellular fluid through its own channels.
+In order to maintain the membrane potential, the sodium-potassium pump acts as a form of direct active transport where the hydrolysis of ATP to ADP and an inorganic phosphate at the P-type ATPase moves three sodium ions back out of the cell and two potassium ions into the cell.

 The sodium-potassium pump plays a large role in neural signaling due to the maintenance of cell membrane potential.
 This creates an action potential that causes the neurons to polarize and depolarize their membranes by opening and closing the voltage gated channels: this alters voltage potential and leads to neurotransmitter secretion and ultimately signal transmission.

 When the pump fails to function, patients are susceptible to illnesses like heart failure and chronic obstructive lung disease (COLD).
 Those who experienced an event of heart failure had on average, a 40% lower concentration of the sodium-potassium ATPase.
 This lack of polarization of the membrane leads to an inability of action potentials to propagate at their usual rate, leading to a lowered hear rate and potentially heart failure.
 In COLD diagnoses, a majority of patients found to have a lowered amount of magnesium and potassium also had a decreased concentration of the sodium-potassium pump in skeletal and smooth muscle during respiratory failure.
 COLD is treatable in the short term by glucocorticoid which up-regulates the sodium-potassium pump, helping to support muscle endurance and increase muscle activity during these episodes of respiratory failure.